Nurtal/Murloc/README.md

 [x] associate each connected set of genes to a pathway or a list of pathway [x] compute zscore test for each connected set of genes [x] include zscore figure in report
-[] craft log file island id - pathway name - associated genes - zscore pval [] include log file as table in report (order by pval)
+[x] craft log file island id - pathway name - associated genes [x] include log file as table in report (order by pval)

 IMPROVEMENT LIST
 ================